Lampasas District Court and County Court Plan

 (c) Be removed from the appointment list(s); or

-(d) Be given an opportunity to take correction active as determined by the judges.
+(d) Be given an opportunity to take correction active as determined by the judge.

-The decisions of the judges are final and may not be appealed.
+The decisions of the judge is final and may not be appealed.

 8.5.4 Voluntary Removal